lupyuen/lupyuen.github.io/src/iot.md

     (Pic below)

-__Converting C Code to Zig__ looks rather straightforward!
+__Converting C Code to Zig__ looks rather straightforward.
 In a while we'll talk about the tricky parts we encountered during the conversion.

 ![Demo App for the LoRaWAN Stack](https://lupyuen.github.io/images/iot-code1a.png)